Custom Forging Services for OEM Industrial Components

 Custom Forging Process Explained

-Carbon steel, alloy steel, stainless steel, or aluminum is selected based on load, wear, corrosion resistance, and service environment.
+Carbon steel, alloy steel, stainless steel, or aluminum materials are selected according to strength, wear resistance, corrosion resistance, and downstream machining requirements.

-UT, MPI, hardness testing, and CMM inspection are performed to verify internal quality and dimensional compliance.
+UT, MT, hardness testing, dimensional inspection, and CMM measurement are performed according to OEM quality and compliance requirements.

 Materials Used in Custom Forging

-Material selection is critical in custom forging, as it directly affects strength, durability, and machining behavior.
-Common materials include:
+Material selection directly affects forging strength, durability, wear resistance, and machining performance.

 • Carbon Steel Forgings